pan-x-c/Trinity-RFT/docs/sphinx_doc/source/tutorial/trinity_configs.md

         temperature: 0.1
       default_workflow_type: 'math_workflow'
       default_reward_fn_type: 'countdown_reward'
 ```

-- `buffer.explorer_input.taskset`: The task dataset to use in explorer for training.
-For now, we only support one taskset here.
-In the future, we will support multiple tasksets here.
+- `buffer.explorer_input.taskset`: Task dataset used for training exploration policies.
-- `buffer.explorer_input.eval_taskset`: The list of task dataset to use in explorer for evaluation.
+- `buffer.explorer_input.eval_taskset`: List of task datasets used for evaluation.

 The configuration for each task dataset is defined as follows:

-- `name`: The name of the task dataset.
-It needs to be globally unique, and data processing module will use this name to load the dataset in future versions.
+- `name`: Name of the dataset.
+Name must be unique.
-- `storage_type`: The storage type of the task dataset.
-For now, we only support `file`, `queue` and `sql` storage type.
+- `storage_type`: How the dataset is stored.
+Options: `file`, `queue`, `sql`.
-  - `file`: The task dataset is stored in `jsonl`/`parquet` files.
+  - `file`: The dataset is stored in `jsonl`/`parquet` files.
 The data file organization is required to meet the huggingface standard. *We recommand using this storage type for most cases.*
-  - `queue`: The task dataset is stored in a queue.
+  - `queue`: The dataset is stored in a queue.
 The queue is a simple FIFO queue that stores the task dataset. *Do not use this storage type for task dataset unless you know what you are doing.*
-  - `sql`: The task dataset is stored in a SQL database. *This type is unstable and will be optimized in the future versions.*
+  - `sql`: The dataset is stored in a SQL database. *This type is unstable and will be optimized in the future versions.*
 - `path`: The path to the task dataset.
   - For `file` storage type, the path is the path to the directory that contains the task dataset files.
   - For `queue` storage type, the path is optional.
 You can back up the data in the queue by specifying a sqlite database path here.
   - For `sql` storage type, the path is the path to the sqlite database file.
-- `format`: The format of the task dataset.
-Only for `file` storage type.
+- `format`: Defines keys for prompts and responses in the dataset.
   - `prompt_key`: Specifies which column in the dataset contains the prompt data.
   - `response_key`: Specifies which column in the dataset contains the response data.
 - `rollout_args`: The parameters for rollout.
   - `temperature`: The temperature for sampling.
-- `default_workflow_type`: The default workflow type for this task dataset.
-If not specified, use the `buffer.default_workflow_type`
+- `default_workflow_type`: Type of workflow logic applied to this dataset.
+If not specified, the `buffer.default_workflow_type` is used.
-- `default_reward_fn_type`: The default reward funtion type for this task dataset.
-If not specified, use the `buffer.default_reward_fn_type`.
+- `default_reward_fn_type`: Reward function used during exploration.
+If not specified, the `buffer.default_reward_fn_type` is used.

 ### Trainer Input

+Defines the experience buffer and optional SFT warm-up dataset.

 ```yaml
 buffer: